This article was originally published on 27/02/23.

 2. Fewer steps in the process

 Employers are no longer required to provide payment summaries to staff members because the information is available to them on the myGov website.
-Real-time information, such as year-to-date payments and contributions made to the ATO, is instantly accessible and employees don’t need to wait for a payment summary.
+Real-time data, such as year-to-date payments and contributions made to the ATO, is instantly accessible, and workers don’t need to wait for a payment summary.

 3. Quicker onboarding of new staff